chainer/chainer/docs/source/tutorial/glance.rst

    train, test = datasets.split_dataset_random(
        datasets.TupleDataset(X, Y), 623)

-Configure iterators to step through batches of the data for training and for testing validation.
-In this case, we'll use a batch size of 100, no repeating, and shuffling not required since we already shuffled the dataset on reading it in.

 Iterator
 ~~~~~~~~
 .. image:: ../../image/glance/trainer-iterator.png

+Configure :class:`~chainer.iterators` to step through batches of the data for training and for testing validation.
+In this case, we'll use a batch size of 100, no repeating, and shuffling not required since we already shuffled the dataset on reading it in.

 .. code-block:: python